Thomilist/dimensional-inventories/.github/ISSUE_TEMPLATE/bug-report.md

 3. Perform a 360-noscope while jumping into the portal...
 4. [bug triggered]

 If the bug is difficult to reproduce, then attaching a zipped Minecraft world with a working example is much appreciated.
-Screenshots and videos may also help.
+Logs, screenshots and videos may also help.

 ### Expected behaviour